How Your Water Heater Works

 Every day, you experience the benefits of hot water: in the shower, doing the dishes, washing your hands, cooking your food.
 No matter where it is, hot water has something to do with it.
 But have you ever stopped to wonder where all of this hot water is coming from, and what it has to do with your electrical bill?
-Have you ever wondered how you water heater works?
 Well, here’s a quick guide to the dirty details of water heating:

 The process starts with the cold water shutoff valve.
 Water is pumped from the municipal system through copper piping into your home, where it arrives at the water shutoff valve.
 If you don’t want your water heated, simply turn the handle until it’s perpendicular to the pipe.
 If you do want your water heated, keep the handle parallel to the pipe.